SLMillar/hobby-selector/en/step_1.md

 You can upgrade your project to make it more engaging:

-+ Add more hobbies so you can have a wider range to choose from.
++ Add more hobbies so you have a wider range to choose from.

 Remember to:
   + Add a different symbol to display for each activity